 RBS would leave Scotland in case of independence

-LONDON (AP) — In a blow to the Scottish independence campaign, top financial groups including the Royal Bank of Scotland and Lloyds Banking Group say they will move headquarters to England should Scots vote to break away from the United Kingdom.
+LONDON (AP) — In a blow to the Scottish independence campaign, three top financial groups, including the Royal Bank of Scotland, say they will move headquarters to England should Scots vote to break away from the United Kingdom.

-"There are a number of material uncertainties arising from the Scottish referendum vote which could have a bearing on the bank's credit ratings, and the fiscal, monetary, legal and regulatory landscape to which it is subject," RBS said in a statement.
+"There are a number of material uncertainties arising from the Scottish referendum vote which could have a bearing on the bank's credit ratings, and the fiscal, monetary, legal and regulatory landscape to which it is subject," the bank said in a statement.

-RBS, a key employer in Scotland and a symbol of its financial sector, said it would be necessary to re-domicile its holding company and its main operating entity, the Royal Bank of Scotland PLC, to England.
+The bank, a key employer in Scotland and a symbol of its financial sector, also said it would be necessary to re-domicile its holding company and its main operating entity, the Royal Bank of Scotland PLC, to England.

-Both Lloyds and RBS said the potential changes were legal procedures that would not impact their operations and jobs in Scotland.
+Both Lloyds and RBS said the potential changes were legal procedures that would not impact their operations and jobs.

 Scotland's leading politician, Alex Salmond, denied that the confusion over what currency an independent Scotland would use was causing uncertainty in the financial markets.

 Instead he shifted blame on the British government, saying it was being unreasonable in refusing to come to an agreement on a common currency with Scotland.